 |Bunk Room||PHP 750/pax (USD 14.99)||10 pax|

-But if there is one unique feature that sets Selah apart, it’s their tree-top adventure facilities that are quite ideal for team-building activities.
+But if there is one unique feature that sets Selah Garden apart, it’s their tree-top adventure facilities that are quite ideal for team-building activities.
 And this we were able to try.

-We started with the wall climbing.
+We started with wall climbing.
 After we geared up, we went one by one, myself being the first person in our group to give it a go.
-I was pretty confident that I’d be able to do it and ended up to be the only person who sucked at it.
+I was pretty confident that I’d be able to do it and ended up being the only person who sucked at it.
 I didn’t get myself up there really, I tried and struggled, my arms hurt and strained but didn’t have the strength to hoist myself up.
 I remember doing a little bit of rock climbing on Matukad island in Caramoan sans any equipment.
-I was able to do it then, why the hell was I not able to do it now and to think this time I had harness.
+I was able to do it then, why the hell was I not able to do it now and to think this time I had a harness.
 It was oh so frustrating.
 I’m not sure how long did I lie to myself that I could do it before I decided to give up.
 Jerny, Aldrick, and Cathy on the other hand did it with ease.
 Never in my life have I felt so weak until that moment.

 The next activity was a zipline, which by the way is my most favorite just because it was awesome to feel like I was flying up in the air.

 After this, we had to cross over the net and wires that were suspended several feet off the ground.
-It was nerve wracking especially for people like me with fear of heights, nevertheless it was a lot of fun.
+It was nerve-wracking especially for people like me with fear of heights, nevertheless, it was a lot of fun.

 I wasn’t able to finish the course though because I couldn’t cross one wire as it wobbled under my feet.
-The activity ended on a free fall, which I skipped because I imagined it would be like a tree-drop activity but nope, I watched my friends being dropped from the top of the climbing wall in a speed better suited for rappelling.
+The activity ended on a free fall, which I skipped because I imagined it would be like a tree-drop activity but nope, I watched my friends being dropped from the top of the climbing wall at a speed better suited for rappelling.

 I’d like to do the adventures all over again next time just to finish the entire challenge.

-That’s not all, another activity that Selah offers is discovery diving course care of Dive Raid.
+That’s not all, another activity that Selah offers is the discovery diving course care of Dive Raid.
 There is a 10-ft section in the swimming pool just for this activity.
 But let me hold off to that story for now because I truly believe the experience was so awesome, it deserves a standalone article.

 Most of all, the staff of Selah are very nice and helpful.
 They always greet their guests with a smile and when you ask something from the front desk, they’d be in your door in no time.